kachalkov/aspnet-security-api-sample/README.md

    - The **GetUserDetails** action gets the user's details filtered by the user principal name in the alert details.
    - The **GetDeviceById** action gets the device details filtered by the fully qualified domain name (fqdn) in the alert details.
    - The **Subscribe** action creates a subscription according to the subscription filters.
+  - The **ListSubscriptions** action gets all the active subscriptions for the application.

 - [Graph.cshtml](MicrosoftGraph_Security_API_Sample/Views/Home/Graph.cshtml).
 Contains the sample's UI.